Codeunia/HealthTrack-Wellness-Tracker/README.md

-# 💧 HealthTrack – Daily Water & Sleep Tracker
+# 💧 WellNest - Daily Water & Sleep Tracker

-HealthTrack is a beginner-friendly web application designed to help users monitor their daily water intake and sleep duration.
+WellNest is a beginner-friendly web application designed to help users monitor their daily water intake and sleep duration.
 Built using **HTML**, **CSS**, and **JavaScript**, it focuses on user interaction, data visualization, and local storage.

 ---